awa-vr/vrc-docs/content/docs/unity/vcc/useful-repos.md

 ## AwA's Tools

 > [!NOTE]
 > This was previously DreadScript, but the creator pulled all his tools.
-So this a continuation of some of his tools + my future tools.
+So this a continuation of some of his tools + the tools that I developed.

 🔗 Website: https://awa-vr.github.io/vrc-tools-vpm/